THE SPENCER PATHWAY

 The Pathway Squad and Teams

 The ECB allows boys to play in Men’s cricket from the age of 12.
 At Spencer, there is plenty of junior cricket for most boys up to and including the U15 age group, after which the number of competitive playing opportunities do decline as a result of a fallin the number of other clubs and teams participating in the U16 and U17 age groups.
 However, Spencer ensures the continuation of junior cricket for these higher age groups in their respective leagues.

 Boys develop at different rates (physically, technically and mentally) and therefore some, such as those who have represented the District and County Age Groups, will benefit from the challenge of playing men’s cricket (as well as age group cricket) earlier than others.

 The Spencer Pathway Programme was created to identify and work with the U16 to U19 age group and those in the Under 15’s and below who are in this category.

 It actively encourages playing opportunities across a mixed age group whilst alsoliaising with the adult teams so as to ensure that boys get to play when the opportunity arises.
 In this way it complements rather than substitutes the work done with these players in the older junior age groups.

-Independent of the eventual integration into adultcricket, the Pathway is responsible for 3 teams:-
+Independent of the eventual integration into adult cricket, the Pathway has, historically, been responsible for 3 teams:-

 Spencer Development Team (Age 14 to 16) – training squad to represent Spencer in the Surrey Trust Development League where teams must contain seven players under the age of 18 of whom four must be under 16 (ages as at 1st September the year before).